-71 Photos of Hot Celebrity Dads Just in Time for Father’s Day
+Celebrate Father’s Day with These 76 Pics of Hot Celebrity Dads

 Seal

 Remember when Seal and Heidi Klum were pretty much the hottest couple ever?
-Us too.
-Sadly, they've parted ways, but co-parent their four kids, two boys and two girls.
+Us, too.
+Sadly, they've parted ways, but they co-parent their four kids, two boys and two girls.

 Photo: